kristopolous/fiction/framework.md

 "Direct solutions to problems with the least amount of concerns to aesthetics possible"

 What does that look like?
 It's intentionally unspecified.
-The disconcert for aesthetics isn't an aesthetic.
-It's an eschewing of the practice.
-A disregarding of the epistemology.
+The disconcern for aesthetics isn't an aesthetic.
+It's an eschewing of the practice and a disregarding of the epistemology.
-Aggressively non prescriptive and anti authoritarian.
+It's aggressively non-prescriptive and anti authoritarian.

 Instead, be able to recognize the pattern and please, don't believe the hype.